 If most people walking down the street were constantly recording what their eyes see would muggings stop?
 If every car had cameras pointing inside and out would car theft stop?
 If every child had one early on would children be safer from predators?

 If embedded cameras were common then you’d have to trust your lovers not to share your intimate moments together.
 Or maybe it would become common to share them?
+On the other hand, would that end all rape?
+All sexual harassment?
+Maybe even some racial and sexual discrimination?

 Yes, it’s a scary future but it seems inevitable so it’s interesting to try to guess what will end up happening when we get there.
 Will the positives outweigh the negatives?